metabeta -- A fast neural model for Bayesian mixed-effects regression: Introduction

-In this work, we introduce \texttt{metabeta}, a probabilistic transformer-based neural network model, that is designed to efficiently approximate Bayesian inference for mixed-effects regression.
-It is trained via neural posterior estimation \citep{Rezende.2015, Gordon.2018, Wildberger.2023, Hollmann.2025}, amortizing computation costs over many simulated hierarchical datasets with available ground truth parameters.
-We demonstrate that \texttt{metabeta} achieves accuracy comparable to Hamiltonian Monte Carlo (HMC), which is the gold-standard MCMC method for Bayesian mixed-effects regression \citep{Neal.2011, Betancourt.2018, Burkner.2018, Capretto.2022}.
+In this work, we introduce \texttt{metabeta}, a probabilistic neural network model, that is designed to efficiently approximate Bayesian inference for mixed-effects regression.
+It is trained via neural posterior estimation \citep{Gordon.2018, Wildberger.2023, Hollmann.2025}, amortizing computation costs over many simulated hierarchical datasets with available ground truth parameters.
+We demonstrate that \texttt{metabeta} achieves accuracy comparable to Hamiltonian Monte Carlo (HMC), which is the gold-standard MCMC method for Bayesian mixed-effects regression \citep{Neal.2011, Burkner.2018, Capretto.2022}.
 Importantly, our model reduces inference time by orders of magnitude, thereby greatly broadening the range of feasible applications for Bayesian mixed-effects regression.
-To further facilitate \texttt{metabeta}'s adoption for rapid deployment and plug-and-play compatibility, we provide open-source Python code for our implementation and plan to release a package with pretrained models that integrates seamlessly with existing analysis pipelines \citep{Burkner.2018, Abril-Pla.2023}.
+To further facilitate \texttt{metabeta}'s adoption for rapid deployment and plug-and-play compatibility, our model is implemented in \texttt{PyTorch} \citep{Paszke.2019} and our code is open-sourced ({\href{https://github.com/adkipnis/metabeta/tree/v1}{github.com/adkipnis/metabeta}}).